-- 1. To find out what happened to graduates after they completed their studies. - 2.
+- 1. To find out update on graduates after they complete their studies. - 2.
 To find out if they are employed, self-employed and unemployed. - 3.
 To use graduates feedback to improve the quality of the study program. - 4.
 To use graduates feedback to improve the quality of the college. - 5.
 To find out the graduates' further study status. - 6.
 To find out if their studies prepare them well for the workplace; - 7.
 To find out how the programs' contribute in graduates professional and personal development. - 8.
 To find out if graduates use the knowledge and skills they have learned during their studies. - 9.
-To analyze the teaching/learning environment of the college. - 10.To find out the view about teacher-students relationship and the quality of education delivered. - 11.To find out the view of the graduates about the college library, laboratory, canteen, sports facilities and urinals etc - 12.To assess graduate's perception of the study conditions and provisions while at the college. - 13.To analyze the relationships between higher education and work in a broad perspective which includes the fulfillment of personal goals such as job satisfaction and objective measurement like job position, income, job security and the type of work.
+To analyze the teaching/learning environment of the college. - 10.To find out the view about teacher-students relationship and the quality of education delivered. - 11.To find out the view of the graduates about the college library, laboratory, canteen, sports facilities and urinals etc - 12.To assess graduate's perception of the study conditions and provisions while at the college. - 13.To analyze the relationships between higher education and work in a broad perspective which includes the fulfillment of personal goals such as job satisfaction and objective measurement like job position, income, job security and the type of work. - 14.To find out the type of organization the graduate are engaged with i.e. Private, Public, NGO/INGO, Government and other.